umijs/umi/docs/plugins/plugin-layout.md

 * Type: `string`

-Takes effect when the Layout plugin is used with the `@ umijs / plugin-access` plugin.
+Takes effect when the Layout plugin is used with the `@umijs/plugin-access` plugin.

 The permissions plugin will match the access string configured by the user with all the permissions of the current user.
 If the same entry is found and the value of the permission is false, when the user accesses the route, the 403 page is displayed by default.